readycade/readyroms/README.md

 ## ReadyRoms
 Browse your computer for compatible Rom Packs and we'll do the rest!

-## Click the Picture below to Watch the ReadySync (Online Mode) YouTube Video
+## Click the Picture below to Watch the ReadyRomPacks Tutorial
 [![EZ Rom Packs](EZ_Rom_Packs.jpg)](https://www.youtube.com/watch?v=R84ZMl-KkDI)

 ## INSTALLATION